jasonbeitler/pmset/README.md

 For those that have been having issues with pmset since getting an early 2015 MBP or newer, you are not alone.
 Sadly pmset is not documented worth a crap.

-The long and short of the issue coems down to the new Wifi / Bluetooth cards.
-When you try to use the same pmset that has always worked your laptop will shutdown after about an hour of sleep.
+The long and short of the issue comes down to the new Wifi / Bluetooth cards.
+When you try to use the same pmset that has always worked with your laptop will shutdown after about an hour of sleep.
 This has been overly annoying and I have been toying with pmset since Jan 2017 tring to find the correct combonation.

 Finally I has success.